North Korea: Kim Jong-un vows to step up nuclear weapons programme

 North Korean leader Kim Jong-un made a defiant speech at a military parade on Monday night, vowing to ramp up the country's nuclear arsenal.

-The parade, to mark the founding anniversary of North Korea's armed forces, also saw several banned Intercontinental Ballistic Missiles (ICBMs) displayed.
+The parade, to mark the armed forces' founding anniversary, also displayed banned intercontinental ballistic missiles (ICBMs).

-In March, North Korea tested a ICBM for the first time since 2017.
+In March, North Korea tested its largest-known ICBM for the first time since 2017.

 This sparked wide condemnation from the international community.

-The US also imposed several sanctions on the country after the test - ICBMs, designed for nuclear arms delivery, extend North Korea's strike range as far as the US mainland.
+The US also imposed several sanctions on the country after the test.
+ICBMs, designed for nuclear arms delivery, extend North Korea's strike range as far as the US mainland.

 However, Mr Kim has been undeterred by the condemnation so far.

-"We will continue to take steps to strengthen and develop our nation's nuclear capabilities at the fastest pace," he said, according to a report by the official Korean Central News Agency.
+"We will continue to take steps to strengthen and develop our nation's nuclear capabilities at the fastest pace," he said, adding that their nuclear forces "must be ready" to be exercised anytime, according to a report by the official Korean Central News Agency (KCNA).

+North Korea's nuclear weapons were fundamentally a deterrence tool against war but could be used for other means, he said, echoing previous rhetoric that the country would strike back if attacked.

+Parade pictures released by state media show the Hwasong-17, the massive missile North Korea claimed to have test-fired for the first time in March.